Here’s how you can get started with the dumbbell swing without back pain.

 CLICK HERE to watch the YouTube video.

-Then I can progress on into a little bit of a hinge and a little bit of a swing.
+Then progress into a little bit of a hinge and a little bit of a swing.

-What is happening here is we are getting movement in the shoulders.
-We are getting a little bit of a movement in the hips but the curve in the back stays the same, the curves stay stacked on top of the hips.
-All the movement is happening at the hips and the shoulders and nothing is happening in that low back.
+Here we are getting movement in the shoulders.
+We are getting a little movement in the hips, but the curve in the back stays the same.
+All of the movement is happening at the hips and the shoulders.
+Nothing is happening in that low back.

 Thirdly, Orsy is going to do a bigger swing.

 There you go!
-Those are the importance of stacking that back above the pelvis and having the pelvis do all the movement.
-Thus, the back is not going anywhere.
+That is the importance of stacking your back above your pelvis and having the pelvis do all the movement.

 If you are having difficulties with the dumbbell swing, pick the level that works best for you.
-You can start off with arm movements.
-You can start off with a little bit of a hip hinge then you can go to a fuller swing.
+You can start with arm movements.
+You can start with a little bit of a hip hinge and then go to a fuller swing.